Kysha Sylla

-Kysha Emilie Zéna Laurence Sylla (born 2 February 2004) is a French professional footballer who plays as a center back for the Washington Spirit of the National Women's Soccer League (NWSL), on loan from Première Ligue club Lyon.
+Kysha Emilie Zéna Laurence Sylla (born 2 February 2004) is a French professional footballer who plays as a center back for Serie A Women club Juventus.

 Club career

 Sylla grew up in Martigues, outside of Marseille, and began playing football with boys at CA Croix Sainte at age 10.
 Originally a defensive midfielder, she later trained at Martigues and Marseille, before joining Lyon's academy in 2019.
 On 8 October 2021, she signed her first professional contract with Lyon, signing a three-year deal.
 She helped Lyon win the national under-19 championship in 2022.

 On 17 January 2023, Sylla went on loan to Dijon for the rest of the 2022–23 season.
 She made nine appearances for Dijon in all competitions, starting seven of them.

 Sylla made her first league start for Lyon on 3 March 2024, playing the first half of their 3–1 win against Dijon.
 She totaled five appearances in the 2023–24 season, including three starts, after which she extended her contract with the club to 2026.

 On 6 February 2025, Sylla joined National Women's Soccer League team Washington Spirit (like Lyon, owned by Michele Kang) on loan for the 2025 season, while re-signing her contract to 2027.
 She made her NWSL debut on 28 March 2025, coming on as a stoppage-time substitute for Narumi Miura in a 2–0 victory over Bay FC.
-On 29 August 2025, she made her first start for the Spirit in the club's continental debut, a 7–0 away win over Salvadoran club Alianza in the 2025–26 CONCACAF W Champions Cup group stage.
+On 29 August 2025, she made her first start for the Spirit in the club's continental debut, a 7–0 away win over Salvadoran club Alianza in the CONCACAF W Champions Cup group stage.
+In the playoff quarterfinals, she replaced an injured Tara McKeown in extra time against Racing Louisville, then was unused the rest of the playoffs as the Spirit reached the 2025 NWSL Championship, losing to Gotham FC.
+She made 18 appearances, starting 5, in all competitions during the loan.

+On 2 January 2026, Sylla went out on loan again to Paris FC for the rest of the season.

+On 15 July 2026, Sylla joined Italian club Juventus on a permanent transfer, signing a three-year contract.